Published

 By spring, the plan lives in a shared drive nobody opens.
 The goals are still real.
 The targets are still set.
 But the person who owned "raise first-year retention by four points" left in August, and no one picked it back up.

 We know this pattern because we pulled the records.
-We went into our own platform and looked at our institutions — 6,967 KPIs among 20,712 plan elements in all.
+We went into our own platform and looked at our institutions — 6,967 KPIs across 22 higher-education institutions.
 Only 30% of those KPIs had been updated in the past year.
-Nearly two-thirds had no owner at all.
-More than half of the objectives were never assessed — not once.
+64% had no owner at all.
+62% of strategic objectives were never assessed — not once.
+And nearly one in five KPIs was a "number of [activity]" counter: emails sent, events held, meetings attended.
+Motion, not progress.

 The plan didn't fail in the strategy.
 It failed in the follow-through.

 That's the job this software is supposed to do: keep the plan alive between the retreats, and prove it to a board or an accreditor when they ask.
-This guide compares the tools that promise it — honestly, including where they beat us — across accreditation, planning, reporting, and the part most institutions underestimate, execution.
+This guide compares the tools that promise it — honestly, including where competitors beat us — across accreditation, planning, reporting, and the part most institutions underestimate: execution.

 What is higher education strategic planning software?